reillywj/200_front_end_prep/notes.md

   - i: italicized, no change in meaning
   - sub: subscript
   - sup: superscript
+  -div and span
+    - containers that don't add any sort of additional meaning to the content
+    - don't apply any additional semantic meaning to its content
+    - div
+      * block elements by default
+    - span
+      * inline by default

 ####Attributes
 - Variable names of the HTML world